I hope you will find this website a useful source of information on some of the inexhaustible riches of the Catholic Faith.

 We have also added some pages of more general interest, especially about Irish culture.
 Please check the topics in the left-hand column.

-A huge amount of information, and links to innumerable Catholic sites, is to be found on
+A huge amount of information, and links to innumerable Catholic sites, are to be found on

 We have not set up this website as a discussion forum, but the Facebook Page Catholic and Irish Topics (a Community Page) is linked to this website, and comments or discussions are welcome.